Andrii-Klipailo/Electricity_SQL_Project/README.md

 ```
 **Fragment of the output:**
 ![output5](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/Output/answer%205.png)
-**Objective:** Identify the 5 countries with the greatest variation in natural gas electricity production.

 ### 6. Which country was the first to start producing electricity from solar energy, and in which year did it happen?
 ```SQL
 WITH first_year_cte AS (